 The top performers were products that effectively delivered a high dose of glucosamine while keeping extra ingredients to a minimum.

 If you are looking for a glucosamine supplement that provides the closest approximation to the supplements that have been used in the most successful scientific research, you’ll find it in our rankings.

 Glucosamine helps reduce inflammation and joint pain.
 Glucosamine is a chemical combination of an amino acid and a sugar–essentially a complex carbohydrate–that reduces joint pain.

 In many cases, joint pain is the result of irritation, inflammation, or degeneration of the cartilage surface inside your joints.
 Glucosamine appears to help fight this by encouraging your cartilage to absorb more water, keeping the cartilage hydrated.

-Initial evidence from smaller scientific experiments on the utility of glucosamine at treating joint pain stretches back to the early 1980s (which is why glucosamine is the dominant ingredient to most joint supplements).
+Initial evidence from smaller scientific experiments on the utility of glucosamine at treating joint pain stretches back to the early 1980s (which is why glucosamine, along with chondroitin, is the dominant ingredient to most joint supplements).

 One of the original studies, published in 1981 in the medical journal Pharmatherapeutica, tested the effects of a 400 mg glucosamine supplement over the course of a few weeks in a group of 30 people with arthritis (1).

 The results were promising: the patients who received the glucosamine supplement recorded significant improvements in their pain levels.